biocore/mmvec/README.md

 # Installation

-Rhapsody can be installed via pypi as follows
+MMvec can be installed via pypi as follows

 ```
 pip install mmvec